 If the value of a variable or a part of it is altered in a segment, it is permitted to be referenced in another segment only if the two segments are ordered, or if the variable is:

-integer of kind atomic_int_kind or logical of kind atomic_logical_kind (see clause 4.10.5);
+integer of kind atomic_int_kind or logical of kind atomic_logical_kind (see 4.10.5 Atomic actions);

-asynchronous (see clause 4.10.6); or
+asynchronous (see 4.10.6Asynchronous variables); or

-volatile (see clause 4.10.7).
+volatile (see 4.10.7 Volatile variables).

 The execution of a sync memory statement defines a boundary on an image between two segments, each of which can be ordered in some user-defined way with respect to segments on other images.